pelensky/pelensky/README.md

 # Dan Pelensky README

 ## Purpose of this document
-Communication is hard, but one of the most important things .
-This is an insight into my mind and how I work.
+Communication is hard, but effective communication is one of _the_ most important factors for a healthy team.

+This document provides an insight into my mind and how I work.
-## Feedback
-> All Feedback is Kind - [Dana Svoboda](http://www.chiefjoyofficer.com/)

-A game changer for me was rethinking feedback.
-There is no such thing as 'positive' or 'negative' feedback.
-Feedback is intended to help people grow.

-This is an oversimiplication, and for every rule there are multiple exceptions, but I choose to assume positive intent, and that feedback from people I respect is always them trying to help me on my journey.

-Because of this, I give _a lot_ of feedback.
-I am not implying that I am an expert in anything, just how I may have done something differently.

-Always challenge me on something you don't agree with, and/or tell me if I'm getting too much.

-In adition, I ask that you give me as much constructive feedback as possible, as I want to continue to grow.

 ## Working Hours
 I get in to work somewhere between 8.30am and 8.45am, and aim to be out the door by 5.30pm at the latest.